ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 upgrade VirtualBox and Vagrant to the latest versions, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory:

+XXX Passing options to the build script may be necessary in some cases https://clusterhq.atlassian.net/browse/FLOC-1559.

 .. code-block:: sh

    vagrant plugin install vagrant-reload